 Westminster Juvenile Dependency Attorney

 The Johnson Criminal Law Group offers the residents of Westminster a wide range of criminal defense services, including representation for juvenile dependency cases.
 Juvenile dependency is a judicial process involving a child being temporarily or permanently removed from the home because of allegations of abuse or neglect.
-Please call Orange County criminal defense attorney Lauren K. Johnson at (949) 622-5522 if you have any questions about the juvenile dependency process.
+Please call Orange County criminal defense attorney Ms. Johnson-Norris at (949) 622-5522 if you have any questions about the juvenile dependency process.

 There are many different people and agencies that may be involved in a juvenile dependency case, such as the judge, social workers, lawyers and court appointed special advocates called a CASA.
 The purpose of the National Appointed Special Advocate Association is to help the children that are being neglected and/or abused by looking out for the children in the court system.
 The child will have a CASA advocate who will help give them access to services that can better the conditions they are in and repair any trauma.
 If the CASA volunteer is not able to help keep a family together through the different services that the can provide, then they work to find another home that will be fitting, stable, and safe for the child.